vvaltchev/tilck/README.md

 suitable for particular operating system research projects where a huge code base is an obstacle for implementing, in a reasonable amount of time, a new idea as a proof-of-concept or at prototype level.
-In addition to that, in the long term, `Tilck` aims to get suitable for production embedded systems where a kernel as thin as possible is required or, at least, it is considered the optimal solution.
+In addition to that, in the long term, `Tilck` aims to get suitable for production **embedded systems** where a kernel as thin as possible is required or, at least, it is considered the optimal solution.
 One can think about `Tilck` as a kernel as simple to build and customize as a *unikernel*, but which offers many of the features offered by traditional operating systems.
-As a consequence of that, the development of `Tilck` will answer the question:
+As a consequence of that, the development of `Tilck` will answer questions
+like:

-> How simple could possibly be a kernel able to run simple Linux console programs?
+> How simple could possibly be a kernel able to run a fair-amount of useful Linux

-As long with that, in many cases the development of the project will also answer questions like:
+> console programs?

+and

-> How fast a given kernel syscall / kernel subsystem can get if we get rid of most
+> How fast a given syscall / kernel subsystem can get if we get rid of its most complex
-> of its complex features?
+> features?

 Current state of the kernel